nerdy-nakul/nerdy-nakul/README.md

 <!-- <hr/> -->
 ## About Me
-I'm a Computer Science Engineering student with a strong passion for software development.
-Currently pursuing my B.Tech degree from Bhagwan Parshuram Institute of Technology, I enjoy creating visually appealing designs and constantly seek opportunities to learn, grow, and collaborate.
+I am Nakul Singh, a B.Tech graduate in Computer Science and Engineering, and currently a Product Engineer at WhatBytes.
+I specialize in building products from scratch, scaling them efficiently, and optimizing their performance.

 <div align="center">
     <a href="https://x.com/Nakullsinghh" target="_blank"><img